x1-labs/tachyon/docs/src/cli/examples/transfer-tokens.md

 width enhance concert vacant ketchup eternal spy craft spy guard tag punch    # If this was a real wallet, never share these words on the internet like this!
 ==========================================================================

-$ solana airdrop 1 DYw8jCTfwHNRJhhmFcbXvVDTqWMEVFBX6ZKUmG5CNSKK --url https://api.devnet.solana.com  # Airdropping 1 SOL to my wallet's address/pubkey
+$ x1 airdrop 1 DYw8jCTfwHNRJhhmFcbXvVDTqWMEVFBX6ZKUmG5CNSKK --url https://api.devnet.solana.com  # Airdropping 1 SOL to my wallet's address/pubkey
 Requesting airdrop of 1 SOL from 35.233.193.70:9900
 1 SOL

-$ solana balance DYw8jCTfwHNRJhhmFcbXvVDTqWMEVFBX6ZKUmG5CNSKK --url https://api.devnet.solana.com # Check the address's balance
+$ x1 balance DYw8jCTfwHNRJhhmFcbXvVDTqWMEVFBX6ZKUmG5CNSKK --url https://api.devnet.solana.com # Check the address's balance
 1 SOL

-$ solana-keygen new --no-outfile  # Creating a second wallet, a paper wallet Generating a new keypair
+$ x1-keygen new --no-outfile  # Creating a second wallet, a paper wallet Generating a new keypair
 For added security, enter a passphrase (empty for no passphrase):
 ====================================================================